JVAdams/LW1949/cran-comments.md

 ## Test environments

-* local Windows 7 Enterprise SP 1, R 3.2.2
+* local Windows 7 Enterprise SP 1, R 3.3.3
 * win-builder (devel)
-* ubuntu 12.04 (on travis-ci), R 3.2.2
+* ubuntu 12.04 (on travis-ci), R 3.3.2

 ## R CMD check results

-There were no ERRORs or WARNINGs in any of the environments tested
+There were no ERRORs in any of the environments tested

+WARNINGs:

+* no DISPLAY variable so Tk is not available

+* Found the following non-portable file path: LW1949/inst/DemoApp/rsconnect/documents/LW1949Interactive.Rmd/shinyapps.io/jvadams/LW1949Interactive.dcf

-There were 2 NOTEs:
+NOTEs:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Jean V. Adams <jvadams@usgs.gov>'
-  New submission

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped

-This is my first submission
+* Version contains large components (1.1.0)